igorti/solvi-docs/source/index.html.md

 Fields can be created either beforehand - then `field_id` parameter should be specified when creating a project, or on the fly by sending in `field_name` and `field_geom`.

+Optionally, a project can be created with a so called *webhook* that will be called every time the status of the project changes.
+This makes it possible for an integration to for example react when a project finishes processing, without having to use polling to check the project's status.
+To add a webhook, specify the URL to be called with the `status_webhook` parameter.
+See the section on [webhooks](#webhooks) for details.

 ### HTTP Request

 `POST https://solvi.nu/api/v1/projects`